All Posts

 Pattern day trader rule 2026 changes explained — the 25000 dollar minimum is being eliminated and replaced with intraday margin standardsbows-opengraphTrading-Watch-List

 The Pattern Day Trader rule has been the single biggest barrier between small account traders and the U.S. stock market since 2001.
-That barrier is about to disappear.
+As of June 4, 2026, that barrier is gone.

 This is the most significant change to retail trading access since online brokers eliminated commissions.